aliclark/the_wooden_sword/Good News, Bad News.md

 We live in a world where training an AGI requires a large amount of compute power, which not everyone can afford.
 This is good news, if it remains this way.

-We live in a world where an AGI doesn't need a full psychology in order to be an AGI.
+We live in a world where an AGI doesn't need "its own" psychology in order to be an AGI.
 This is good news.

 Bad people now have access to (much) more powerful technology.